How to Escape From a Car That’s Sinking Underwater

-The mere thought of your car plunging 60 to 70 feet off a bridge into water can send shivers down your spine.
-But with proper planning you can increase your chances of walking away safely.
-Follow these tips to get out and get to safety from Jason Lyman, assistant chief of the Islamorada Fire & Rescue Department of Village of Islands, Florida.
+The mere thought of your car plunging off a bridge into the icy water below can send shivers down your spine.
+But with proper planning you can increase your chances of survival.
+Follow these tips to escape from a sinking vehicle from Jason Lyman, assistant chief of the Islamorada Fire & Rescue Department of Village of Islands, Florida.

-1. Don’t panic.
-Though it is a terrifying situation to be sure, the key to making it out alive is to focus and keep your wits about you.
+Though it’s a terrifying situation to be sure, the key to making it out of a sinking car is to focus and keep your wits about you.
 Panicking will only waste time that you do not have.
-(Read on to find out more tips for safe driving this summer.)

-2. Skip mobile communication.
-Trying to call 911 to come and rescue you isn’t your best move because the responders probably won’t get there on time and time is of the essence.
+Trying to call 911 to come and rescue you isn’t your best move because the responders probably won’t get there in time—and time is of the essence.

-3. Unlock the doors.
 If it’s dark, first turn on your interior lights then unlock your doors.
 A vehicle’s electronics system should work for some time after your crash.
-(Here are nine car safety features you need to pay strict attention to.)

-4. Plot your escape.
-Your car will stay afloat for a short time so use this opportunity to escape.
+Your car will stay afloat for a short time, so use this opportunity to escape.
 Remove heavy clothing, roll down your windows, and swim away as fast as you can.
 Do not worry about trying to save your purse, your wallet, or any other personal items; survival is the name of the game.
-Plus if it is wintertime your risk of hypothermia increases the longer you’re in the water.
+Plus, if it is winter, your risk of hypothermia increases the longer you’re in the water.
 The quicker you can get out, the better.

-5. Wait to open the door.
-This sounds scary, but you won’t be able to open the door until it is fully submerged, because the rising water puts too much pressure against it.
-Once the pressure inside has equalized the doors should open, though sitting and waiting for this to happen can cause panic.
+This sounds scary, but you won’t be able to open the door until the car is fully submerged: rising water puts too much pressure against it.
+Once the pressure inside has equalized, the doors should open, though sitting and waiting for this to happen can cause panic.
 Concentrate on your next move instead.

-6. If you can’t open the door, break a window.
-If the electrical system has already failed and water is on the glass you can try kicking the window out.
+If the electrical system has already failed, you can try kicking the window out.
 It is wise to keep a tool like a centre punch or something similar accessible in your car at all times.
 Many of the products designed for breaking glass can also be used to cut your seat belt.
-Use it on your windows, not the windshield—it is laminated safety glass, and you won’t get through it.
+Use it on your windows, not the windshield—it is laminated safety glass, and you won’t break through.
 Also, some newer vehicles have installed laminated glass on the sides, and/or thick window tinting may have the same properties.
 Familiarize yourself with the ins and outs of your car before there is an emergency.

-8. Practice becomes perfect.
-As you would do fire drills this is another case where practice creates muscle memory.
+Rehearse this routine as you would a fire drill: this is another case where practice creates muscle memory.
 Ingrain these steps in your head so that you can save valuable time.
-Also, go to a junkyard and ask if they will let you test your rescue tool on a real window.